pfalcon/python-compiler.old/README.md

 Usage
 -----

 Currently, the package is intended to work with CPython3.5 only.
+If you don't have this version handy, you can easily build a binary with a script supplied in this repository, see the next section.

 ```
 python3.5 -m compiler --help